caybot66/dc-bot-privacy/README.md

 ## 1. What data does the bot process?

-DC BOT by cay.66 processes only Discord-related data required for technical functionality:
+BOT ᴷᴹᴬ processes only Discord-related data required for technical functionality:

 - User ID
 - Username / Nickname